 Antibiotics are used to treat infections such as sepsis.
 More than 37,000 people die each year from sepsis in the UK – more than the number who die from lung cancer.
 Sepsis is a common condition caused by an infection that hospitalises 100,000 people a year in the UK.

 Why is the Bureau covering AMR?

-We will be looking at how antimicrobial resistance is rising in the UK, with a focus on antibiotics, and why that matters.
+We are looking at how antimicrobial resistance is rising in the UK, with a focus on antibiotics, and why that matters.
 With long-term, public interest reporting on the subject, the Bureau will highlight the crisis of antimicrobial resistance and discuss solutions.

 The first stage of the investigative work is focusing on antibiotics, food and farming – an underreported part of the problem.

 Why is antibiotic resistance so important?

 Because without effective antibiotics, infections – such as sepsis or food poisoning – can kill.

 And as more and more bacteria become resistant to antibiotics, routine medical procedures that rely on antibiotics to prevent infection, including chemotherapy, organ transplants and hip replacements, will become impossible.

 Antibiotics are not only used as a human medicine, but are also for diseases in animals.
 About 45% of antibiotics used in the UK are given to animals, including food animals, such as cattle, pigs and poultry, and pets, such as dogs and cats.

 What is the impact of antibiotic use on the problem?

 Resistance develops when bacteria are exposed to the drugs, through a process of natural selection where the bacteria that are immune to the antibiotics are the ones that survive, and they then pass on the resistant genes.
 This process speeds up with repeated exposures.